At EZOfficeInventory, we are committed to providing an unmatched support experience. Here’s how to get in touch:

 12) Email addresses cannot be added in as hyperlinks.

-13) Ensure that email addresses for existing customers in your EZR account do not start with ‘mailto:’.
-This is an example of an email address that won’t be imported: mailto:email@example.com.
+13) Ensure that email addresses for existing users in your EZOfficeInventory account do not start with ‘mailto:’.
+This is an example of an email address that won’t be imported: mailto:firstname.lastname@example.org.

 You’re trying to import your LDAP server users to EZOfficeInventory, but facing an error during the process.
 To fix this, you need to verify that you’re doing it right.
 There are two possible reasons for an unsuccessful import/sync process: